rjgtorres/oo_hdf/README.md

 There are two main classes, *H5Group* and *H5Dataset*.
 The *H5File* is extended from the *H5Group*.
 All classes can read and write attributes from the *H5Attributable* class.

+### Tested

+This library was tested with versions:
+ - **HDF5**: 1.8.11, 1.8.16
+ - **gfortran**: 4.8.\*, 5.4.\*

+The following methods have been tested in several ways, most of them in production code:
+ - All H5File
+ - All H5Group
+ - All H5Attributable
+ - All H5Dataset, but:
+     - getDataset only integer 8, 16, 32 and real 32 up to 3 dimensions (:,:,:)
+     - setDataset with more than 4 dimensions is not tested
+     - getBlock with more than 2 dimensions is not tested
+     - extendDataset was only tested with int16 array of 3 and 4 dimensions

+### TODO

+ - [ ] One example of the definition of a netCDF file with this library.
+ - [x] A way to write blocks of arrays.
+ - [x] A way to define more than one dimension to be extensible.
+ - [ ] Implement more functions of the HDF5 library.

 ### Interface
  #### H5File
   ```fortran